AjayBhatta16/AjayBhatta16/README.md

 ## Hi there 👋 I'm Ajay Bhattacharyya

-I am a software engineer from Rochester, New York with a passion for developing full-stack web applications and appied AI systems.
+I am a software engineer from Rochester, New York with a passion for developing full-stack web applications and applied AI systems.

 I have bachelor's degrees in Computer Science and Mathematics from SUNY Brockport, and 4 years of industry experience as a software engineer.